codewithdary/laravel-collections/README.md

 ```

 ## 3. combine()
-The combine method is a pretty useful once since it will combine the values of the collection as keys, with the value of another array or collection.
+The combine method is a pretty useful once since it will combine the values of the collection as keys, with the value of another array or collection

 ```ruby
 public function index()